stappersg/vBook/src/start/configuration/configuration.md

               { Internal Network }
 ```

-They also bought a domain name `doe-family.com`.
+They also rented a domain name `doe-family.com`.
 They decided to prefix their mailboxes with the common standard "first_name.last_name" like `jenny.doe@doe-family.com`

 ### Network configuration